thinkshout/thinkshout/expertise/04-open-source.md

 blurb_short: |
   We are nationally recognized leaders in web application development for nonprofits.
 Geeks at heart, we love playing on the bleeding edge of web technology.
 points: |
-  - Drupal development
+  - Drupal Development
-  - Association management solutions
+  - Association Management Solutions
-  - Peer-to-peer fundraising
+  - Peer-to-Peer Fundraising
-  - Event management and ticketing
+  - Event Management and Ticketing
-  - Online mapping
+  - Online Mapping

 ---